StevenHeffner/jQuerySnakeProject/README.md

 ```
 <div class="cell-square" id="cell_??row??_??col??"></div>
 ```
 Now your page should have 400 divs created, but probably invisible.
-We need to add some styling
+We need to add some styling:
 * Style your 'pixels' divs so that they all fit into the game window you created.
 I would use percentages to set their width and height.
 You'll have to mess around with the css to get them to be stacked tight.

+In order to have

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.